2 Euclidean Geometry

 In Euclid, a line is not parallel to itself.
 The next result is one of the most important in Euclidean

-geometry, in that it describes how to create a parallel line through a given point.
+geometry, for it describes how to create a parallel line through a given point.

 Theorem 2.3 (I. 16 Exterior Angle Theorem).
 If one side of a